| CloserLook > John > John 11:8-48 |

 said his disciples, Lord, if he sleep, he shall do

 well.
 Yes, that was the bottom line, and it must have been quite a shock.
-No doubt, Jesus had used the term, "sleep" to soften the blow.
+No doubt Jesus had used the term "sleep" to soften the blow.
 However, it’s not all that uncommon to refer to death as sleep.
-For instance, in 1 Kings 2:10 we read --- "So David slept with his
+For instance, in 1 Kings 2:10 we read --- "So David slept with his fathers, and

 I am glad for your sakes that I was not there, to the intent ye may believe;